bd/twidor/README.md

 ## The Visual Key Map

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC.png"
-width="40%" align="right">Twidor shows a visual keymap beside a lesson sentence.
-Below the lesson sentence, each letter entered is shown in grey or red for correct or incorrect letters, respectively.
+width="40%" align="right">Twidor shows a visual keymap and lesson text.
+Text entered by the user is shown below, in grey or red for correct or incorrect text, respectively.

-The keymap shows the letters sent by each key.
-The yellow box shows the next letter of the lesson.

-Some letters require only a single key press, show by the large boxes.
-Other letters reqire two keys pressed simultaneously, shown by the small boxes (see below).
+The next letter of the lesson text and the buttons that send that character are highlighted in green.

 By default, Twidor loads the the
 [Backspice keymap](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt).